Who were the Texas church shooting victims?

 Originally from Harrison, Michigan, Robert and Shani Corrigan had moved to Texas, where they became part of the praise team at the Sutherland Springs church.

-Robert had served in the Air Force for 30 years.
+Robert Corrigan had served in the Air Force for 29 years, according to Renee Haley, director of Veterans Services in Clare County, Michigan.
 He was a track star in high school and valedictorian of his class, according to CNN affiliate WWTV.

 The high school sweethearts got married in 1985 after graduation.